-Victory Conditions: At the start of the game each side is assigned a Regular medic (25mm tokens may be used, or models may be brought to represent the medic).
+Victory Conditions: At the start of the game each side is assigned a medic (25mm tokens may be used, or models may be brought to represent the medic).
 He is deployed in your deployment zone beyond 12" of the center of the board.
 Rifle platoons may take medics normally in addition to this "free" medic.
-The medic is not issued an order dice: if you wish to activate and move the Medic, another unit gives its order dice to the medic for the turn and does not activate.
+The medic is not issued an order dice: if you wish to activate and move the Medic, another unit gives its order dice to the medic for the turn.